 Throughout the ’20s more and more Soviet films were made until they succeeded in crowding out foreign films all together.
 And in 1934, Stalin made Socialist realism the official art style of Soviet culture.
 Anything experimental, religious, abstract, impressionistic, etc. was forbidden, and artists who refused to comply were punished.
 You started to see a lot of poster art like this one featuring Stalin, getting less experimental in style:

 Or this one, extolling the virtues of collective farming (communists were all about the collective farming):

 By the ’50s, the official propaganda art had turned into beautifully painted crud like this:

 I adore realistic art, but using it like this…болезненный!
 (Painful!)

 And thus the heyday of Soviet poster art was relatively brief.
-But, much like other silent era innovations like German Expressionism, it’s left behind a stunning legacy.
-Today, exhibitions, books and reproductions allow us to continue enjoying the surviving examples of this bizarre, energetic and fearless style (as well as to enhance an occasional dorm room wall).
+But, much like other silent era innovations like German Expressionism, it’s left behind an influential legacy.
+Today, exhibitions, books and reproductions continue to circulate the surviving examples of this bizarre, energetic and fearless style (as well as to enhance an occasional dorm room wall).

 And it seems to inspire graphic design even today.
 Check out the fun trend of “Modern Vintage Movie Posters”–more than a little indebted to Constructivism if you ask me!